 Nursing home abuse can cause serious and potentially life-changing injuries.
 When your family member suffers because of a nursing home’s negligent or wrongful conduct, you have the right to demand compensation.

-At Lavent Law, our Miami nursing home abuse attorneys will aggressively pursue all compensation to which you and your family are entitled, including money for:
+At Lavent Law, P.A., our Miami nursing home abuse attorneys will aggressively pursue all compensation to which you and your family are entitled, including money for:

 - Medical bills